-One of the most powerful ways to combat all forms of fraud is to integrate a secure managing system in the first place.
-A fraud detection solution can be a third-party service that identifies red flag transactions.
+One of the most powerful ways to combat all forms of fraud is to integrate a secure management system in the first place.
+A fraud detection solution can be a third-party service that identifies red-flag transactions.
 It protects eCommerce merchants from fraud such as card checking, friendly fraud, and chargeback fraud.

 A fraud detection solution is beneficial to businesses of all sizes.
 Although you should conduct due diligence to find the right vendor, a high-quality fraud detection solution can always be an effective solution.